 |Transfer to airline partners||2 UR points = 2 miles||2 Venture miles = 1.5 airline miles|

-The Chase Sapphire Preferred is currently offering a 60,000 point welcome bonus and can be upgraded to the Chase Sapphire Reserve after 1 year.
+The Chase Sapphire Preferred is currently offering a 60,000 point welcome bonus after you spend $4000 in the first 3 months after opening the card.
+The CSP can also be upgraded to the Chase Sapphire Reserve after 1 year.

-Chase waives the CSP's $95 annual fee under their MLA policy.
+Chase waives the CSP's $95 annual fee under their Chase Military policy.

 Personally I would get a Chase Sapphire Preferred and then upgrade to a Reserve first before I got a Capital One Venture card.